blleng/obsidian-notes/content/notes/compile-gmx-with-cp2k.md

 sudo make -j 12 install
 ```

-Similarly, that the installation directory `/opt/fftw3310` can be located anywhere you prefer.
+Similarly, the installation directory `/opt/fftw3310` can be located anywhere you prefer.

 After installation, add `fftw` library into `PATH` by editting `~/.bashrc` :
 ``` bash ~/.bashrc